cvilas/grape/docs/02_roadmap.md

 ## Phase 3 - grapecam

 - :done: Serialisation
+- Review the use of std::expected<void,Error>.
+Did we go overboard with it?
+  - realtime/schedule.h
+  - probe/controller.h
+- grape::app
+  - Add grape::app class and introduce logging, and messaging support there.
+Do this in the context of grapecam development
 - Disk logging for time-series multimodal data([TODO](../modules/common/recorder/README.md))
 - Implement camera HW:
   - [Raspberry Pi 5](https://thepihut.com/products/raspberry-pi-5)